helsmy/AHKNMS/README.md

 # AHKNMS
 A number music sheet analysor made by autohotkey

-master branch is under bulit.
+Master branch is under bulit.Go to development branch please